jostmey/ConnectFour/README.md

 ## Compile

-Make sure a Java Developer Kit has first been installed such as Open JDK.
+Make sure a Java Developer Kit (JDK) has first been installed such as Open JDK.
 Installation instructions for Open JDK may be found [here](http://openjdk.java.net/install/) but be sure to install the *developer package*, not the runtime environment.
 The program has been tested on OpenJDK 7 but is expected to work on more recent versions.

 To compile the code, set the working directory to this folder and run the following command.